davidagold/MetaMerge.jl/README.md

 But suppose we want unqualified use of '`f`' to refer to the correct object `f` --- either `f`, `A.f` or `B.f` --- depending on the signature of the argument on which `f` is called.
 One option is to import '`f`' into module `B` and, in `B`, extend the function `f` that lives in module `A`.
 There are variants of this strategy, such as importing '`f`' from both `A` and `B` into a new module `SuperSecretBase`).

-The present "package" provides a different option, namely "merging" the methods of `A.f` and `B.f` into a new function that can be referred to by unqualified use of the name '`f`':
+The present "package" provides a different option, namely "merging" the methods of `A.f` and `B.f` into our original function `f` as defined in `Main`.
+This allows unqualified use of the name '`f`' to dispatch on signatures for which methods are defined in other modules:

 ```
 julia> metamerge(f, A, B)